raulkviana/MSE-CNN-Implementations/src/msecnn_raulkviana/useful_scripts/README.md

 # Usefull code
-Exemplifications in how to process the data and how to train and evaluate the model.
+Examples of how to process the data and how to train and evaluate the model.